What Does Chardonnay Taste Like?

 Cold Climate Chardonnay:

-The flavors in chardonnay which grows in colder climates are chalky citrus or green apple notes combined with a mineral character.
+The flavors in chardonnay which grows in colder climates are chalky citrus or green apple notes combined with a mineral character comparable to pinot grigio.
 These wines are normally lower in alcohol.

 Old World: